flattr/wp-flattr/flattr/readme.txt

 2. Go to the WordPress control panel and find the 'Plugins' section
 3. Activate the plugin 'Flattr'
 4. Go to the 'Options' section and select 'Flattr'
-5. Add your default category (which usually would be 'text' if you have a normal blog), and your Flattr user ID (your user ID can be found on your dashboard on http://flattr.com/)
+5. Enter your default category (which usually would be 'text' if you have a normal blog), and your Flattr user ID (your user ID can be found on your dashboard on http://flattr.com/)
-6. Add the following code snippet within 'the loop' in index.php or single.php for your theme:
+6. If you want the Flattr button to be automagically included at the end of your posts, leave the checkbox checked
+7. If you want to add the Flattr button manually in your theme, uncheck the checkbox and use the following code snippet:

 <?php the_flattr_permalink(); ?>

-7. PROFIT!!
+8. PROFIT!!

 == Support ==